sg893052/sonic-buildimage/L2/Reserved Vlan/Reserved Vlan range.md

 ## 2.1 Functional Requirements

-- When a feature needing reserved-vlan is enabled, it will try and pickup a not-in-use vlan from the default range.
+- When a feature needing reserved-vlan is enabled, it will try and pick up a not-in-use vlan from the default range.
 If not available user must
 	- Free up a vlan from that range OR
 	- Change the reserved vlan range
 	- Until either of the above is setup, the feature will not function.